Histamine intolerance: Diagnosis

 Some authors suggest that the diagnosis of histamine intolerance can be established by medical history taking and the determination of histamine concentration in blood and DAO activity before and after a 14-day histamine-free diet.
 Other authors, although they believe that DAO activity determination offers additional diagnostic utility for histamine intolerance, supplementing clinical evaluation and assessment, they caution against the sole reliance on DAO activity measurements.
 Such measurements may not sufficiently establish the supposed diagnosis due to the limited correlation between the resulting serum DAO activity and the supposed condition.
 These scholars believe that reduction of symptoms typical for histamine intolerancesuch as symptoms of irritable bowel syndrome (IBS)after adherence to a histamine-reduced diet supports the diagnosis of histamine intolerance.
-They also suppose that to diagnose histamine intolerance, an analysis of meticulous and systematic medical history is needed that focuses on symptoms specifically related to histamine and their association with food intake.
+They also suppose that to diagnose histamine intolerance, a careful and systematic analysis of the medical history is needed that focuses on symptoms specifically related to histamine and their association with food intake.
 Some scholars recommend using a questionnaire that encompasses symptoms associated with the four histamine receptors as a diagnostic tool.
 The proposed questionnaire includes categories such as gastrointestinal, cardiovascular, respiratory, and skin symptoms.
 The diagnostic value of such a questionnaire is challenged by other scholars.

 The differential diagnosis of histamine intolerance aims to distinguish it from other conditions with similar symptoms, particularly gastrointestinal symptoms such as upper abdominal pain, flatulence, bloating, spasms, and diarrhea.
 Genuine food allergies typically occur in early childhood and resolve by the time a child enters primary school.
 In rare cases, genuine food allergies are still found in adults.
 Cross-reactions between pollen and food are also observed in adults.
 Nonallergic reactions are known as intolerances.
 The differential diagnosis of histamine intolerance aims to differentiate it from other types of food intolerances, such as fructose malabsorption, sorbitol malabsorption, and lactose intolerance.
 Fructose intolerance testing and lactose intolerance testing are diagnosed using the established procedure of hydrogen breath testing when the person with food intolerance has a hydrogen gas-producing intestinal flora.
 The histamine intolerance is differentiating from allergy and other intolerances by performing allergy tests for food (including prick tests and prick-prick tests with fresh food), tests for inhaled cross-reacting pollen, and tests for fructose intolerance and lactose intolerance.

 As of 2025, despite extensive research, there are no definitive, objective measures or indicators that can conclusively validate the occurrence of adverse reactions due to the consumption of histamine that will allow to classify histamine intolerance as an identifiable medical condition.